-There doesn’t seem to be a central website for this art challenge, but you can see lots of different takes on Sailor Moon by following the hash on twitter.com.
+There doesn’t seem to be a central website for this art challenge, but you can see lots of different takes on Sailor Moon by following the hash – #sailormoonredraw – on twitter.com.

-The brainchild of Melissa Capriglione, who is thrilled that her idea is helping other people get through their weeks of isolation.
+The brainchild of Melissa Capriglione, who is thrilled that her idea has helped so many people get through this time of enforced isolation.

 Basically you draw six portraits of popular characters – from anywhere – and post them together in a meme using the tags #6fanarts or #sixfanartschallenge.

-You can tag Melissa as well, and she says that she loves seeing what others are up to, but it isn’t reuired.
+You can tag Melissa as well, and she says that she loves seeing what others are up to, but it isn’t required.

 Either way, you will get lots of exposure and feedback from the community of artists.

 For more information, you can see Melissa’s disclaimer statement here.

 Smaug is dead, but you can bring him back to life!